-Make sure all staff and student test-taking work stations meet the hardware requirements and run the supported versions of operating systems listed on Supported Operating Systems.
+Make sure all staff and student test-taking workstations meet the hardware requirements and run the supported versions of operating systems listed on Supported Operating Systems.
 Coordinators need devices that use Windows, macOS, or Linux to use TIDE.

 Prevent these common application types from launching on any student test-taking computer during testing:

 - Screen savers and sleep or hibernate mode

 - Automatic updates to software or applications (e.g., Java)